Rel Primer: Basic Syntax

 , etc. — is infinite.

-, which made the partial application neighbour[x]
+, which makes the partial relational application neighbor[x]

 evaluate to a finite relation.